mgimond/Colby-summer-git-workshop-2021/authenticating with github.md

 When you paste your token, you will not see it displayed on the command line.
 This might lead you to believe that it did not paste.
 Do not attempt a re-paste since this will only add the token to the end of the already pasted token.

 Pasting your token each time you push or pull from your repo may prove cumbersome after a while.
 It might therefore be best to cache your token.
+This step is OS specific and is highlighted in the next subsections.

-### Windows
+### Saving tokens in Windows

 If you are using a Windows based Git application, you might see the following window pop-up when you are first asked to enter your token.

 <img src="img_auth/image-20210607102050270.png" alt="image-20210607102050270" style="zoom:43%;" />